A Most Powerful Adversary: Plot

 Kevin is called to the entrance to Miracle, where Laurie (Amy Brenneman) has arrived.
 Laurie believes that Tom is in town, although Kevin claims he has not seen him in over a year.
-Realizing that he left her, he erratically questions what did she do to cause him to leave her, causing her to leave in shame.
-He visits John (Kevin Carroll) for help in removing the handcuffs, who agrees to help him with a cutter if he gives his fingerprints to compare it to the ones found in the girls' car.
-However, the cutters are missing, preventing Kevin from getting the cuffs off.
+Realizing that Tom left her, Kevin erratically questions what did she do to cause Tom to leave, causing her to leave in shame.
+He visits John (Kevin Carroll) for help in removing the handcuff, who agrees to help him with a cutter if he gives his palm print to compare it to the ones found on the girls' car the night they disappeared.
+However, the cutters are missing, preventing Kevin from getting the handcuff off.

 After being confronted by Jill for driving Nora away, Kevin visits Laurie at her motel room.
 He opens up to her, explaining that he sees Patti in his mind.
 Laurie notes that Patti does not appear when she is with Kevin, suggesting that Kevin may struggle to differentiate reality.
 He convinces her to stay with him at their house, despite Jill's disapproval.
 Kevin is called again by Nora, asking him to stop calling and revealing she left a note revealing that the key was under his pillow, which was blocked from his vision by Patti.
 Kevin makes Nora promise that she could return if he stops seeing Patti.

 Kevin drives to Virgil's home trailer, just as Michael was leaving.
 Virgil gives Kevin a poison, telling him he will inject him with epinephrine within 5 minutes of his "death" to revive him.
 Despite Patti protesting, Kevin drinks the poison and collapses to the floor, dead.
-Virgil then takes the syringe of epinephrine and disposes of it.
+Virgil then takes the syringe of epinephrine and disposes of it onto the floor.
 He then places a revolver in his mouth and pulls the trigger, killing himself.
 Michael enters the trailer and amidst shock and sadness, pulls Kevin's body out of the trailer.